CCG in Zambia

 Network Engagement

-The most recent engagement is the 10 April Workshop on Decentralised Energy Planning which you can read about here.
+Prior to this there was an April Workshop on Decentralised Energy Planning which you can read about here.

 Right at the start, to kick-off the Zambia CCG Network, an Inception workshop was held in March 2022, which brought together key researchers and decision makers to discuss the key low-emission growth priorities of Zambia.
 The following year, the Network held its Annual Workshop, convening SIG members together to reflect on the progress made over the first year.